alyssaolivia/Happy-Analysis/README.md

 # Pursuit of Happiness
- This is a MVC EntityFramework Application to predict customer
+ This is a MVC EntityFramework Application to predict customer happiness